Create a Conditional Access policy for Exchange on-premises and legacy Exchange Online Dedicated

 Support for PCs

-The native Mail application on Windows 8.1 and later (when enrolled with Intune)
+The native Mail application on Windows 8.1 and later (when enrolled into MDM with Intune)

 Configure Exchange on-premises access

-Go to Intune > Exchange access, and then select Exchange On-premises access.
+Go to Exchange access, and then select Exchange On-premises access.

 On the Exchange on-premises access pane, choose Yes to Enable Exchange on-premises access control.

 Choose On-premises access.
-The On-premises access pane shows the status of the conditional access policy and the devices that are affected by it.
+The On-premises access pane shows the status of the Exchange on-premises Connector.

 Under Manage, choose Exchange on-premises access.